 No, except in narrow circumstances.
 For most applicants, filing for Supplemental Security Income (SSI) benefits requires direct contact with a Social Security representative.

-The process typically includes an interview with an SSI specialist from the Social Security Administration (SSA).
-In-person SSI interviews have been restricted since March 2020 because of COVID-19, but they can take place by phone.
+The process typically includes an interview with an SSI specialist from the Social Security Administration (SSA), either by phone or in person at an SSA field office.

 - They are between 18 and 65 years old.